-Roy Harper said, “Put away the bow, and I’ll call you anytime.”
+“Put away the bow, and I’ll call you anytime,” quipped Roy Harper.

-Lilith gasped as Vulcanus grabbed her and swept her off her feet.
-He crushed her arms to her sides in a mighty bear hug.
+Lilith gasped as Vulcanus grabbed her and swept her off her feet, crushing her arms to her sides in a mighty bear hug.
 Heat from his nearly flaming form had no effect on Thia’s daughter, but neither did her empathic flames affect him.